Tik Tok (song): Music video

 The music video for "Tik Tok" was directed by Syndrome.
 It was shot in Kesha's old neighborhood and the car featured in the video belongs to her.
 Kesha explained the experience saying, "the video I'm excited about because I actually got to shoot it in my old neighborhood and the guy driving my gold car is a friend of mine".
 The video's party scene was shot in her friend's house, which they refer to as the "drunk tank".
 The singer said "the last party scene is in this house called the drunk tank, which is one of my friend's houses that we all go party at.
-So I like it cause its super-honest and genuine."
+So I like it 'cause it's super honest and genuine."

 The video begins with Kesha waking in a bathtub in a home as she stumbles out and begins to look for a toothbrush in the restroom.
 She makes her way down a staircase looking at the pictures lining the wall.
 Kesha makes her way to the kitchen and walks in on a family who are having breakfast, startling them.
 She shrugs and then leaves the home as the family gets up and follows her.
 When she arrives at the sidewalk, she picks up a gold bicycle lying against a fallen fence and rides off.
 Kesha meets a group of children and trades the bicycle for their boombox.
-The video cuts to another scene where she rejects a guy and is picked up by a man portrayed by Simon Rex who drives her in a gold 1978 Trans Am.
+The video cuts to another scene where she rejects a guy and is picked up by a man (Simon Rex) who drives her in a gold 1978 Trans Am.
 They are pulled over by the police, who handcuff Kesha.
 The scene then pans to her singing while standing in the T-top as she dangles the handcuffs hanging from her left arm.
 The next scene shows Kesha in an empty room filled with glitter.
 She then attends a party with Rex for the final scene.
 The video comes to an end with Kesha lying in a different bathtub from the one she woke up in, while Spanish voices in Mexican accents are heard in a market-like way, implying she ended up crossing the border.
-The official music video has received over 550 million views on YouTube as of February 2021.
+The official music video has received over 700 million views on YouTube as of January 2025.